|Chapter Five from 3rd Compass, The Book|

 them, but that isn't all.
 The sternness in the Law of Moses was also meant to test the Jews.
 Testing us is a persistent

 For the Israelites, God had come down and shown them miracles and powers beyond imagination as he guided and forged them into the chosen nation.
-He brought plagues into Egypt and freed them from slavery.
-He provided for them over the span of decades in the desert and helped them conquer the land that was promised to them.
+He brought plagues into Egypt and freed the Jews from slavery there.
+He provided for them over the span of decades in the desert and helped them conquer the land that was promised to them through their forefather Abraham.

 The Bible is full of judgment and punishment for the Israelites as well as other nations, but God knew the nature of man and had planned from the beginning how to deal with it.
 It was a plan to heal our sinful nature by getting us to focus on the only things that can maintain the overall good - God and his laws.
 His master plan to teach mankind was unfolding and he would not continue to just let the cycle of sinning and punishing continue endlessly.

 Through his most trusted and devoted servants, the Israelite prophets or messengers of God, he told the Jews that someone was coming, a savior messiah, to bring a reign of prosperity and healing to the world.
 He laid out exactly how they could recognize the messiah and seemed to tell them everything they needed to know except when he was coming.

 The Messiah delivered a healing mechanism called Grace through the New Covenant.
 It stemmed out of God's love for us and blooms as an elegant way to subdue the thorns of our sinful nature.
 He knew all of us would fall to sin one way or another, which leads us into self-destructive paths whether we know it or not, so to clip the thorns of sin, God heals us by forgiving it completely and remaking us, so we can refocus on the overall good.
 The New Covenant's grace is a gift of mercy born straight from God's omnibenevolence, and he grants it if only we simply acknowledge him correctly.